 The flexibility of variable fonts enable developers to create more responsive designs and components that would have previously required sacrifices.
 With variable fonts that contain a width axis, we can adjust the

 font-stretch property with CSS to condense the font.
 When we combine this with

-font-size as well we can create more flexible response text on the web.
+font-size we can create more flexible response text on the web.
 For our example, we are using Barlow which has a width axis with a range of 300% to 500%.

-You can either check out the Codepen now, or you can read on to get a breakdown.
+You can either check out the Demo on Codepen now, or you can read on to get a breakdown.

 To accomplish this we need a few things, firstly the width of the parent container and secondly, we will use

 scrollWidth to measure the width of our text.

 const parentContainerWidth = text.parentNode.clientWidth; const currentTextWidth = text.scrollWidth;

 Once we have these we also need to determine what the current